RVirmoors/fred-arditti/README.md

 ## Transform modules

 All modules have 2 inputs (to be treated separately) or 4 inputs (to be added together), depending on their function.
-All module have one output.
+All transform module haves one output.

 Routing is done via messages containing source-amplitude pairs.
 For example, the following set of messages sends the violins to the Transform module, its output is sent to Freeze, which ends in Output 1.